OdinYkt/evolution_simulation/README.md

-try to create evolition like foo52ru
+try to create evolution like foo52ru